 9. New Relic

 New Relic is an observability platform that helps developers monitor and optimize application performance in real time.
-It works seamlessly with tools like AWS, Azure, Docker, and Kubernetes, providing end-to-end visibility into software systems.
+It seamlessly integrates with tools such as AWS, Azure, Docker, and Kubernetes, providing end-to-end visibility into software systems.

 Key Features: